Binghamton Mom Discusses Breast Cancer Battle [VIDEO]

-In 2015, one of my friends at work was diagnosed with breast cancer (she beat it) and just a few months ago, one of my very best friends was diagnosed (she should be done with chemo in time for Christmas).
+In 2015, one of my friend and co-worker was diagnosed with breast cancer (she beat it) and in early 2017, one of my very best friends was diagnosed (she also beat it).
 Two strong women close to me diagnosed with this awful disease was quite an eye-opener.

 When my friend Dianne was diagnosed, her family and friends gathered together to throw her a party to show her support and to reaffirm our love for her.
-It was just incredible to see all of the pink and all of the love surrounding such an outstanding woman who most certainly doesn't fight alone.
-Dianne, an employee of UHS, was recently interviewed by WBNG.
-This is her story.
+It was incredible to see all of the pink and all of the love surrounding such an outstanding woman who most certainly doesn't fight alone.

 According to the World Health Organization, breast cancer is the most common cancer among women worldwide, claiming the lives of hundreds of thousands of women each year.
 And while rare, an estimated 2,150 men will be diagnosed with breast cancer and approximately 410 will die each year.